doefom/restrict/README.md

 ## How to Use

-After installing the addon, by default a user (who is not a super admin), can only see the entries they've created themselves.
-The addon will add a "View other authors' entries" permission to each collection's permissions.
-You can allow a user to view other authors' entries by granting this permission for the respective collection for the user's role.

-A user is able to view an entry when one of the following is true:

-- the user is a super admin
-- the value of the field `author` of the entry matches the user's `id`
+### Default Behavior after Installation

+The addon behaves very similar to Statamic's default permission to `Edit other authors' entries` (https://statamic.dev/users#author-permissions).
+It adds a new permission to each collection's permissions called `View other authors' entries`.
+After installing the addon, by default a user can only view entries they've created themselves.

+### Giving a User Permission to View Other Authors' Entries

-- the user's role has permission to `View other authors' entries` for the given collection
+To give a user permission to view other authors' entries, you need to assign the permission to the user's role.
+You can do this in the control panel by navigating to "Permissions", selecting the role you want to edit, and checking the permission `View other authors' entries` for the collection you want to give permission for.

-Matching the user's `id` with the `author` behaves the same way as required by Statamic's default permission to `Edit other authors' entries`.

-For more information visit: https://statamic.dev/users#author-permissions

 ## Caveats